runicscribe/worldbuilding-docs/dae-machina/culture/races/aeldar/aelfae.md

 daal'fae bloodines, individual social structures vary.
 However, most Daal'fae tribes are nomadic and matriarchal, with a somewhat dynamic membership.
 Most groups are polygamous, with few long-term relationships.
+Most Daal'fae tribes wear beaded armbands, with each tribe having a unique pattern.
+These remain with them while in animal form, and can help other tribes recognize fellow shapeshifters.

+Direbeasts (usually family members of the tribe) of this animal also tend to follow the tribe.
+Daal'fae tribes tend to be about 70% natural shapeshifters, 20% direbeasts, and 10% non-shapeshifter humans.
+Daal'fae tribes exist on most continents, and represent a wide array of animals (Which are usually similar in size to a human).
+Daal'fae sometimes trade with humans.
+Daal'fae are generally on good terms with any local wild fae.
+There exist Daal'fae tribes of all of the major 'fae bloodlines.

 ### Deer Tribes - Deer, Gazelle, Antelope, etc.

 Deer tribes generally consist of a group of related females plus one or more mature males.
 In addition, the tribe includes all juveniles born to the tribe, and any elder males past breeding age.
-The tribe is led by an alpha female, and defended by any adult males.
+The tribe is led by a female matriarch, and defended by any adult males.
 Tribes consist of 10 to 40 individuals.
 While the female component of the tribe remains fairly constant, the adult male members change fairly frequently.
 When juvenile males reach maturity, they leave their tribe.
 Solitary males,